Symptom: You hit your tee shot from the middle of the tee box on every hole. But you have far too many missed fairways, especially on doglegs.

 No matter what the particulars, pick your teeing spot and your aiming point carefully and deliberately.
 You will get better results, more often.

 Let’s have Jason Day demonstrate this for us, on the 18th hole at Augusta National.
 The ideal tee shot starts out at the bunkers in the distance and fades around the trees on the right.
 So where does he tee the ball?
 On the left side of the tee box, of course, because that straightens out the dogleg for him a bit.
 Have a look:

 Did you like this article?
 Promise not to just set up in the middle of the tee box next time out?
-Will you give the tee box strategy a bit of thought?
+Will you give the tee box strategy a bit of thought, just as you would if you were playing billiards?
 Then tell your friends!
-Like, Share, Tweet, Email, or “+1” below!
+Like, Tweet, Pin, or Email below!